For a more customized experience and deep integration, many Open edX users stand up a dedicated instance.

 - Cutting-edge Competition Management System for virtual and in-person hackathons or competitions.

-Open edX distribution from Bitnami
+Open edX distribution by Bitnami

 The Open edX powered by Bitnami provides a one-click install solution for Open edX.
 Download installers and virtual machines, or run your own Open edX server in the cloud.